ShortPlanet3058/password-generator/README.md

 # password-generator
-This is a python script for a password generator
+This is a python script for a password generator using a graphical interface using tkinter

-I also made an exe file to run but I think it needs to have all the python and libraries needed for the python script to be launched as an exe file
+I also made an exe file made using py-to-exe